Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Pretrain Policy to Replace GP and Constrained Acquisition

-We have obtained an entropy objective for unconstrained AL. Now we take $z_{\phi,1:T_{\text{sim}}}$ into consideration and we wish to follow the same intuition to get a safe AL objective.
+\paragraph{Safe AL Objective} We have obtained an entropy objective for unconstrained AL. Now we take $z_{\phi,1:T_{\text{sim}}}$ into consideration and we wish to follow the same intuition to get a safe AL objective.
 Recall that a conventional safe AL~\citep{Schreiter2015,ZimmerNEURIPS2018_b197ffde} solves~\cref{eq-safe_al} for each query.
-This constrained acquisition criterion has proven its effectiveness, and we next translate it into a differentiable objective compatible to our simulated environment.
+This constrained acquisition criterion has proven its effectiveness, and we next translate it into a differentiable objective compatible with our simulated environment.